Cohomological representations for real reductive groups: Complex groups

-Here is the analogue of Theorem \ref{main2} for complex groups where there is no need to have simply connectedness hypothesis unlike there.
-Also, since parameters for complex groups are in bijective correspondence with irreducible admissible representations of the group, we replace `parameters' by `representations' here.
-This theorem is proved in [En], see also Theorem 7.2 in [Sc], although a knowledgeable reader may find our formulation very different from those in these sources.
+Here is the classification of cohomological representations for complex groups.
+Unlike the results for other real groups which are in terms of $A$-parameters, this theorem is in terms of irreducible admissible representations of the group as the $AJ$-packets are singletons (although general $A$-packets for groups other than $\GL_n(\C)$ need not be).
+This theorem is proved in \cite{En}, see also Theorem 7.2 in \cite{Sc}, although a knowledgeable reader may find our formulation different from those in these sources.